Additional Modifications & Information

 Pictured above is the very first 2 axis controller that I created.
 This controller could only control speed and direction on each axis.
 I called this controller a "Tadpole" as the Sherline single axis "Frog" controller was my inspiration to get into all of this in the first place.
 I was using $5 variable reluctance motors at the time.

 Pictured above is the 2 axis predecessor to the first generation TinyCNC 2-axis controller.
 This controller could move programmable distances at programmable speeds on each axis and that was about it.
-I still used the variable reluctance motors as I was too cheap at the time to but real unipolar stepper motors.
+I still used the variable reluctance motors as I was too cheap at the time to buy real unipolar stepper motors.

 Pictured above is the first generation TinyCNC controller.
 This was still a 2 axis controller and had 80% of the functionality of the second generation TinyCNC-II 4 axis controller discussed on this web site.
 I finally broke down and bought nice 200 step unipolar motors for this unit to control.
 This is the unit I tried to sell on EBay but I could not make it inexpensive enough to break even.
 At this point I was using terminal strips to hook up the external connections to the motors and such.